-Nowadays, machine learning models are trained on huge but finite datasets.
-To minimize the loss over the whole dataset, stochastic gradient descent (SGD) is widely used because the exact gradient is too expensive to compute.
-To run SGD, in each iteration, we sample a data point, compute the gradient of its loss, then update the model.
-Clearly, it can be viewed as a Markov chain.
-Since the dataset is finite, the support of the $n$-step transition probability is always discrete.
-Therefore, it is not realistic to assume that the one step transition kernel has common component, which is required for a minorization condition (e.g. \cite{yu2021analysis}).
-Given the discrete transition probability, such algorithms typically does not converge in TV distance at all.
+Nowadays, machine learning models are trained on large but finite datasets.
+To minimize the loss over the whole dataset, stochastic gradient descent (SGD) is widely used because computing the exact gradient is too expensive.
+When the step-size is constant, SGD is a time-homogeneous Markov chain.
+Since SGD samples from a finite dataset, the support of its transition kernel is discrete.
+Therefore, it is unrealistic to assume that the transition kernel has a continuous component, which is required to establish a minorization condition (e.g., \cite{yu2021analysis}).
+In fact, SGD typically does not converge in TV distance at all.
 For example, to solve